pegaltier/awesome-utils-dev/utils-trade.md

 - the best risk/rewards ratio
 - take position and wait confirmation

+## INDICATORS
+- is above the weelkly 21 MA (if it hold above it's bullish)
+- is bellow the weelkly 21 MA (if it hold below it's bearish)

 ## VOLATILITY
 - when the volatility is high it's risky so just do day-trading and secure gain after few hours
 - when the volatility is low it's safe so just do swing-trading and secure gain after few days